 We do not have a formal policy regarding attendance by members of our Board at annual meetings of stockholders; however, directors are encouraged to attend all such meetings.
-In 2016, five of our directors attended the 2016 Annual Meeting of Stockholders.
+In 2017, all of our directors attended the 2017 Annual Meeting of Stockholders.